 Severe sleep apnea

 OSA, infertility and high cholesterol

 The gastric bypass procedure is not appropriate for everyone who is excessively overweight.
 You may need to meet specific medical standards to be considered for weight-loss surgery.

-- You may be expected to take part in long-term follow-up plans that include tracking your nutrition, lifestyle and behavior, and medical concerns.
+You may be expected to take part in long-term follow-up plans that include tracking your nutrition, lifestyle and behaviour, and medical concerns.

 In this treatment, the patient's stomach is transformed into a tube-like structure that absorbs a lower-calorie diet.
 Unlike gastric bypass, there is no bypass or re-routing of the intestine in this treatment, and food still goes through the regular intestinal tract.

 This is a difficult surgical technique that involves the removal of over 60% of the stomach.
 This surgery connects the patient's stomach to the small end section of the small intestine to the duodenum, bypassing the major portion of the small intestine.

 Laparoscopic Gastric Bypass Surgery